 Phoning the city, county or village offices where the trail resides should reveal a contact, though you may get passed around a bit before you find the right person or department.
 Simply ask, "Can you put me in touch with the person or department that oversees the trail?"

-Contacting Them Online
+Contact Them Online

-Unless a trail website is run by those that actually oversee the trail, you will not find a manager there.
+Unless a trail website is run by those who actually oversee the trail, you will not find a manager there.
 Ohio Bikeways hosts a number of trail pages, but we do not manage or maintain any trails.

 Help Out Your Local Trail